 In the kitchen, we have her own little table and a chair.
 It has a plastic table mat, and a tray with a pitcher, cup, and sponge.
 I try to make sure there is always drinking water in the pitcher.
 She knows she can access it at any time she wants to have a drink.

 The sponge is there to help clean any spills.

 We allocated a low drawer that she can access easily.
 There are things like clothes for her to wipe her face, hands, her cutlery, extra glass, and plates.

 In order for her to be able to wash her hands, we attach a plastic shoehorn to the tap using an elastic band.
-When she needs to wash her hands she brings her stool, stands on it, gets soap, I turn the tap and she washes, hands, gets down, dries her hands, and carries away her stool.
+When she needs to wash her hands she brings her stool, stands on it, and gets soap, I turn the tap and she washes, her hands, gets down, dries her hands, and carries away her stool.